-Tackling some of the world’s most pressing issues – from energy supply to mass migration and public health – is at the heart of an acclaimed new book series written and edited by history faculty at Washington State University.
+Tackling some of the world’s most pressing issues —from energy supply to mass migration and public health—is at the heart of an acclaimed new book series based on WSU’s innovative Roots of Contemporary Issues program (RCI).

 Written and edited by WSU history faculty, the series reflects the RCI thematic structure and introduces the University’s pioneering teaching approach to educators and students at other institutions.

 “We designed the books after years of learning how to engage with WSU students who are eager to learn about how the world developed the way it has,” said Jesse Spohnholz, RCI director.
 “They understand that learning our world’s past empowers them to shape its future.”

 The first three volumes, recently released by Oxford University Press, provide critical histories for understanding and addressing big problems that confront society today.
 The books represent years of scholarly research by Spohnholz and two WSU colleagues: associate professor Clif Stratton, and former postdoctoral instructor Sean Wempe, now an assistant professor at California State University, Bakersfield.

 RCI courses are part of University Common Requirements (UCORE), aimed at helping WSU students in all disciplines acquire broad knowledge of the wider world and develop transferable skills that complement their major study programs.
 The classes enable understanding of the deep past as being connected to the present and of history as a process of knowledge construction still ongoing today.

 “The series grew directly from the realization that to have textbooks that truly complemented the dynamic teaching methods of RCI faculty required designing and authoring such books,” said Stratton, director of UCORE.

 Each book explicitly connects pre-modern to modern history and each chapter includes both Western and non-Western content.